Sravanigaju/Qxf2_internship_22/README.md

  - Hit with an error while setting it up locally
  - fixed the error by Googling
  - Written test cases for the app http://127.0.0.1:6464/is-pto

+ # Day51

+ - Updated `Day50` work in to the Github Repository
+ - Written UI Automation for the app http://127.0.0.1:6464/is-pto
+ - Created a private Repository.
+ - link to the repository https://github.com/Sravanigaju/Practice_Testing_AI-ML